- Centipedes and Millipedes

 - Stored Product Pests

-Exclusion and sanitation are effective rodent control measures.
-Exclusion involves eliminating dead spaces, cracks and crevices, and other openings so mice will not be able to enter the home.
+Exclusion and sanitation are effective rodent prevention measures.
+Exclusion involves eliminating or sealing cracks, crevices, and other openings so mice will not be able to enter the home.
 Sanitation involves eliminating food sources such as poorly stored or spilled food, pet food and birdseeds.
-Rodent-proof storage containers are effective.
-Harborage can be reduced by eliminating clutter in attics, closets and garages.
+Rodent-proof storage containers are also an effective form of sanitation.
+Harborage, or suitable living areas for mice, can be reduced by eliminating clutter in attics, closets and garages.

 About House Mice